-Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school science curriculum for the 11-16 age range (all three sciences) and Chemistry to AS/A-level.
+Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school science curriculum for the 11-16 age range.

-There will also be guest sessions with alumni and experts from a variety of organisations.
+You’ll also have guest sessions with alumni and experts from a variety of organisations.
 Past sessions include speakers from the National Space Centre, Royal Society of Chemistry, and Science and Plants for Schools (SAPS).
-The course is taught by highly experienced, research active, subject experts and supported by an excellent team of science technicians.

 FEATURES AND BENEFITS